nasa/icc/examples/README.md

 - `Voronoi_On_Eros` provides a usage example of the functions in the coverage optmization module that are used to create Voronoi partitions on a small body.

+- `Run_all_demo_files` sequentially runs all the demo files in this folder.
+This is to help testing of new features and code changes.